Sec-ant/prettier-plugin-embed/README.md

 The resolved value should be an array of objects.
 Each object in the array must have 2 fields: `identifiers` and `options`.
 The `options` are considerred overrides that will be applied to the global `options` of prettier for those `idenfitiers` only.
 It's like the [`overrides`](https://prettier.io/docs/en/configuration.html#configuration-overrides) of `prettier`, but it is identifier-based instead of file-based.

 In a json file, the root is the array of objects.
-In a javascript file, the array of objects should be a default export, or a named export with the name `embeddedOverrides`.
+In a JavaScript file, the array of objects should be a default export, or a named export with the name `embeddedOverrides`.

 An example `.json` file is: